smeredith/smeredith.github.io/_drafts/interface.md

 I did not install JU1 and JU2 headers because I don't need COS or CTCSS and want these DB-9 pins for the serial port TX and RX instead.

-I removed the USB type B connector and replaced it with a 4-pin square jumper.
+I removed the USB type B connector and replaced it with a 4-pin square header.
 This is so the DRA-30 can connect to the USB hub chip on the add-on board instead of to the computer.
 The pin spacing is not quite right for a standard header, but I was able to manipulate the pins enough to make it fit.

-I removed the blue "COMM OK" LED and replaced it with a jumper.
+I removed the blue "COMM OK" LED and replaced it with a 2-pin header.
 Like the DRA-30, my circuit use this signal to decided if it's safe to trigger PTT.
 The blue LED is replicated on my add-on board.

-I added a jumper in holes marked "2" and "4" to get access to pins 2 and 4 on the DB-9.
+I added a 2-pin header in holes marked "2" and "4" to get access to pins 2 and 4 on the DB-9.
-The holes happen to be the right distance appart to accept a standard 2-pin jumper.
+The holes happen to be the right distance appart to accept a standard 2-pin header.
-I could have used JU1 and JU2 for this but chose not to.
+I could have used the headers labeled "JU1" and "JU2" for this but chose not to because of the convenient spacing of the "2" and "4" holes.

 I added a 1-pin jumper to the hole marked "7" to get access to pin 7 on the DB-9.
 I put 5V on this pin to power a serial port level converter inside the DB-9 case if needed.